HOME MyTRB CONTACT US DIRECTORY E-NEWSLETTER FOLLOW US RSS

 Fiscal Year: 2023

-The objective of this synthesis is to describe the deployment of parking reservation systems and/or on-line booking systems, and describe the operational and financial results.
-The audience for this report
+The objective of this synthesis is to describe the deployment of parking reservation systems, their benefits and costs, and the operational and financial results.
+The audience for this report is airport staff evaluating implementation of innovative parking systems and techniques.

 Information to be described in a concise report includes (but is not limited to):

-· Changes in market share or number of parkers resulting in the new system and other outcomes
+• Changes in market share or mode share or number of parkers resulting in the new system and other outcomes.

-Information will be collected through literature review, a survey of airports if applicable, and interviews with selected agencies for the development of case examples.
-Information gaps and suggestions for research to address those gaps will be identified.
+Information will be collected through literature review, a survey of airports, and interviews with selected airports (please note vendors should not be interviewed for this synthesis) for the development of case examples.
+Knowledge gaps and suggestions for future research to address those gaps will be identified.

 Partial Information Sources